How to Address a Letter

 address letter

-Letter writing may not be all the rage these days, but addressing a letter is something everyone needs to know how to do.
+Letter writing may not be all the rage these days, but addressing a letter is something that's good for everyone to know how to do.
 Jupiterimages/Getty Images

 Advertisement